reflectoring/reflectoring.github.io/content/blog/2023/2024-03-15-getting-started-with-spring-security-and-jwt.md

                 .authorizeRequests()
                 .antMatchers("/token/*").permitAll()
                 .anyRequest().authenticated().and()
-                .sessionManagement(session -> session.sessionCreationPolicy(SessionCreationPolicy.STATELESS))
+                .sessionManagement(session ->
+                    session.sessionCreationPolicy(SessionCreationPolicy.STATELESS))
+                .addFilterBefore(jwtFilter,
-                .addFilterBefore(jwtFilter, UsernamePasswordAuthenticationFilter.class)
+                    UsernamePasswordAuthenticationFilter.class)
-                .exceptionHandling(exception -> exception.authenticationEntryPoint(jwtAuthenticationEntryPoint)).build();
+                .exceptionHandling(exception ->
+                    exception.authenticationEntryPoint(jwtAuthenticationEntryPoint))
+                .build();
     }
 ````
 In this configuration, we are interested in the following:
-1. antMatchers("/token/*").permitAll() - This will allow API endpoints that match the pattern `/token/*` and exclude them from security.
+**1. antMatchers("/token/*").permitAll()** - This will allow API endpoints that match the pattern `/token/*` and exclude them from security.
-2. anyRequest().authenticated() - Spring Security will secure all other API requests.
+**2. anyRequest().authenticated()** - Spring Security will secure all other API requests.
-3. addFilterBefore(jwtFilter, UsernamePasswordAuthenticationFilter.class) - This will wire the `JwtFilter` before `UsernamePasswordAuthenticationFilter` in the FilterChain.
+**3. addFilterBefore(jwtFilter, UsernamePasswordAuthenticationFilter.class)** - This will wire the `JwtFilter` before `UsernamePasswordAuthenticationFilter` in the FilterChain.
-4. exceptionHandling(exception -> exception.authenticationEntryPoint(jwtAuthenticationEntryPoint) - In case of authentication exception, `JwtAuthenticationEntryPoint` class will be called.
+**4. exceptionHandling(exception -> exception.authenticationEntryPoint(jwtAuthenticationEntryPoint)** - In case of authentication exception, `JwtAuthenticationEntryPoint` class will be called.
 Here we have created a `JwtAuthenticationEntryPoint` class that implements `org.springframework.security.web.AuthenticationEntryPoint` in order to handle unauthorized errors gracefully.
 We will look at handling exceptions in detail in the further sections.

 With these changes, let's restart our application and inspect the logs: